-Pursuant to a warrant agency agreement (the "Warrant Agreement") by and among us and Equiniti Trust Company, together as warrant agent (the "Warrant Agent"), the Warrants will be issued in book-entry form and shall initially be represented only by one or more global warrants deposited with the Warrant Agent.
+Pursuant to a warrant agency agreement (the "Warrant Agreement") by and among us and Equiniti Trust Company, together as warrant agent (the "Warrant Agent"), the Warrants will be issued in book-entry form and shall initially be represented only by one or more global warrants deposited with the Warrant Agent on behalf of The Depository Trust Company ("DTC") and registered in the name of Cede & Co., a nominee of DTC, or as otherwise directed by DTC.

 Duration and Exercise Price.
-Each Warrant offered hereby will have an initial exercise price per share equal to \$0.95.
-The holder of the Warrant may, at their sole discretion, exercise each of their Warrants for one Pre-Funded Warrant at an exercise price of \$0.9499 (which is the per share exercise price minus \$0.0001).
+Each Warrant offered hereby will have an initial exercise price per share equal to \$\ \text{.
+The holder of the Warrant may, at their sole discretion, exercise each of their Warrants for one Pre-Funded Warrant at an exercise price of \$\ \text{ (which is the per share exercise price minus \$0.0001).
 The Warrants are exercisable at any time after their original issuance and at any time up to the date that is five years after their original issuance.
 The exercise price is subject to appropriate adjustment in the event of certain stock dividends and distributions, stock splits, stock combinations, reclassifications or similar events affecting our common stock and also upon any distributions of assets, including cash, stock or other property to our stockholders.